winstonrc/threejs-typescript-template/README.md

 - Camera
 - Lights
 - OrbitControls
-- Assets: basic shapes like a cube & `.glb` models
+- Assets: a basic cube mesh & a `.glb` model
 - Model loader
 - Textures
 - Animation support (delta synced with the clock for consistent framerates)